ansible/ansible/docs/docsite/rst/dev_guide/developing_plugins.rst

         raise AnsibleError('Something happened, this was original exception: %s' % to_native(e))

 Check the different AnsibleError objects and see which one applies best to your situation.
-## TODO: add link to list of AnsibleError objects!
+## TODO: add link to list of AnsibleError objects (where are they documented? or listed in the code?)

 String Encoding
 _______________